wavefrontHQ/docs/pages/doc/csp_migration.md

 The onboarding is done by our team.
 You only need to federate your enterprise domain if you are currently using a SAML SSO integration.
 Here's the process:
 1. You receive a notification in your service UI with the date scheduled for your service onboarding to VMware Cloud services.
 1. If you are using a SAML SSO integration, your VMware Cloud **Organization Owner** user federates your currently integrated enterprise domain with your VMware Cloud organization.
 That must happen before the scheduled onboarding date.
 1. On the scheduled date, we onboard your service instance to VMware Cloud services, that is, we migrate your users, roles, and groups to your VMware Cloud organization.
-During the process, there'a a banner notification in your service UI.
+During the process, there's a banner notification in your service UI.

     {% include important.html content="During the onboarding, it's not recommended to do any changes related to users, roles, groups, and permissions.
 Such changes might be lost."%}
 1. When the onboarding completes, you can see a banner notification in your service UI and, shortly after that, all active users are logged out.